fr33bug/PWN/kernel-pwn-notes.md

 - The functions from _text base to __x86_retpoline_r15, which is _text+0x400dc6 are unaffected
 - KPTI trampoline swapgs_restore_regs_and_return_to_usermode() is unaffected.
 - The kernel symbol table ksymtab, starts at _text+0xf85198 is unaffected

+# Exploitation techniques
+ret2usr - If SMEP is not enabled, we can hijack the return address to userspace shellcode.